-Reconstructed tracks are projected to the RICH, EMCal, and VTX.
-The RICH photomultiplier tubes are required to register at least one hit, and track projections to the EMCal are required to have a ratio of energy deposited over track momentum $E/p \approx 1$.
+Curating the electron candidate sample follows the same procedure as in Ref.~\cite{PPG223}.
+The electron candidate sample is composed of tracks reconstructed from hits in the drift and pad chambers of the central arm spectrometers coincident with hits in the silicon vertex detector.
+Tracks within $1.0 < p_{T}$ (GeV/c) $< 5.0$ that fire at least one photomultiplier (PMT) tube in the RICH detector, and that have a maximum displacement of 5 cm between the track projection and center of the ring of \v{C}erenkov light as measured by the PMTs in the RICH are considered.
+In order to increase the electron purity, track energy $E$ deposited in the EMCal and track momentum $p$ should have a ratio near unity, as electrons deposit most of their energy in the EMCal while charged hadrons do not.
+The $E/p$ distribution for electron candidates in Run-15 was fit with an exponential + Gaussian, where the mean $\mu_{E/p}$ and width $\sigma_{E/p}$ of the Gaussian portion were extracted and used to impose the following condition $\left| (E/p - \mu_{E/p})/\sigma_{E/p}\right| < 2$.
+Spatial displacements $\Delta z$ and $\Delta \phi$ of track projections and corresponding electromagnetic showers in the EMCal are required to be separated by no more than 3 standard deviations of the corresponding $\Delta z$ and $\Delta \phi$ distributions, and the probability that an EMCal cluster originates from an electromagnetic shower (as calculated by the shower shape) is required to be above 0.01.
+Tracks reconstructed in the central arms are projected to the VTX detector and fit to coincidental VTX hits via the iterative algorithm described in Ref.~\cite{PHENIX:2015ynp} --- the fit is required to satisfy $\chi^{2}/ndf < 3$.